michaelkacher/k8cher/README.md

 * The proxy is currently setup to localhost:8088.
 If this conflicts with existing ports, navigate to the [helm chart values](./src/k8cher.proxy/values.yaml) and change the `port` under `service` from 8088 to desired port.

-## TODO - mbk: break out into differnt mini-tutorial files
+## TODO - mbk: break out into different  mini-tutorial files
 # # Database

-Reacreate migrations - delete Migrations folder content $`dotnet ef migrations add InitialCreate -- --environment Migration`.
+Recreate  migrations - delete Migrations folder content $`dotnet ef migrations add InitialCreate -- --environment Migration`.